Konnyaku (Konjac) | What is it and how do you use it? [Complete guide]

 Once konnyaku is in rice or noodle form, it can easily be added to stir fries.

 Just combine with meat, vegetables, sauce, and any other ingredient you desire and get ready to enjoy a delicious and nutritious meal.

 Konnyaku can even be used to make lasagna.
 The jelly can easily be shaped into thin sheets that can be used as a lasagna layer.

-Add ingredients like sauce, meat and cheese as desired to enjoy a terrific lasagna guilt free.
+Add ingredients like sauce, meat, and cheese as desired to enjoy a terrific lasagna in a guilt-free way!

 - 1 block konnyaku